 Medical anthropology is an interdisciplinary approach to understanding the influences of both biology and culture on the human experience of disease.
 This course introduces students to the anthropological study of disease ecology and medical systems in other cultures.
-We will explore the role of disease in humans from an evolutionary perspective, noting the influence that culture, ecology, economy, history, and politics have had in the past as well as the present.
+We will explore the role of disease in humans from an evolutionary perspective, noting the influence that culture, ecology, economy, history and politics have had in the past as well as the present.
 In addition, we will look at the efficacy and nature of both non-Western and Western ethnomedical systems and the cultural and psychodynamic features of illness.
 Throughout this course we will examine the application of a medical anthropological perspective in developing sensitivity for cultural and biological variation within the United States and abroad.
+This course fulfills the upper-level bioanth or cultural requirement.
 Prerequisite: permission of instructor.
 This course will be offered every other year.